statisticalbiotechnology/dia_sum/log.md

+## Current Task
+Neat up the dia_ratios script.
+Simulate peptides with seperate normal distribution.

 ## ToDo
 Check MedBioInfo Annual meeting hotel/train

 Write background to half-time.
+(X)
 Read-through the flow of the text.

-Check Lukas Script
+Check Lukas Script (X)
 Replot using similar code as Lukas Script with ranking (for smoother curves).

 Rewrite my jupyter to scripts similar to Lukas.

 PCA projects.
-Simulate peptides with seperate normal distributions.
-Write code similar to Lukas Code.
+Simulate peptides with seperate normal distributions. () Write code similar to Lukas Code.()

 Check all course dates